 - Suspension of your driving privileges

+Understanding Louisiana DWI laws is crucial for building a defense.
 If it’s your second or third offense, the civil penalties you may face will likely intensify, costing you more time in jail and more money out of your pocket.
 As a visitor to the state of Louisiana, a trusted attorney will be able to assist you in building a solid defense case no matter how many offenses you have or the specific charges you face.

-If you did not know you were consuming specific substances or if you have no prior convictions for a DUI, there is great potential for reduced charges with the help of an experienced attorney.
 Furthermore, obtaining an attorney to aid in your defense will also help to reduce the number of times you need to go back to Louisiana for court and reduce the number of complicated forms and processes you need to complete on your own.
+An experienced attorney can help navigate the complexities of a DUI case in Louisiana.

-DUI Charges in Your Home State
+DUI Charges and Conviction in Your Home State

 The Interstate Driver’s License Compact was created to provide communication between states regarding licensing and driving offenses.
 According to the compact, for you to be subject to civil penalties for a DUI in both Louisiana and your home state, there are a few requirements.